-Caution is advised if lidocaine (lignocaine) with adrenaline (epinephrine) is used concurrently with other local anaesthetics.
+Caution is advised if lidocaine with adrenaline is used concurrently with other local anaesthetics.
 The toxic effects of local anaesthetics are additive.
+A major cause of adverse reactions appears to be excessive plasma concentrations, which may be due to accidental intravasal administration, slow metabolic degradation or overdosing.

-Interactions resulting in clinically relevant changes on the use of other medicines:
+Interactions resulting in clinically relevant changes on the use of other medicinal products:

-• Concomitant use is not recommended in:
+· Concomitant use is not recommended: